Villa La Reine Jeanne: History

 In the mid-1920s, while searching for a place to build his summer home, Paul-Louis Weiller explored the French Riviera at the controls of an airplane.
 He discovered the site, located on the pointe de la Galère in the village of Cabasson at Bormes-les-Mimosas.

 The area, which he purchased, extended over 70 ha, included a forest of maritime pines and cork oak trees near a beach, where, in 1347, queen Joanna I of Naples, comtesse de Provence disembarked.
 In 1928, Weiller commissioned Barry Dierks to build on the site a Modernist villa capable of accommodating 30 guests.

 Until the year before his death in 1993, Weiller continued to receive at the villa La Reine Jeanne international dignitaries from the world of politics, arts and letters, as well as industrialists and giants of the financial world.
 During the summer of 1969, President Georges Pompidou, who was vacationing at the Fort de Brégançon, was a regular guest at his neighbor's dinner table.

 Likewise, Grand Duke Jean of Luxembourg, who owned the adjoining villa, La Tour sarrasine, was a frequent guest.
-It was at Cabosson that Weiller's granddaughter, Sibilla, met Prince Guillaume of Luxembourg, youngest son of the Grand Duke.
+It was at Cabasson that Weiller's granddaughter, Sibilla, met Prince Guillaume of Luxembourg, youngest son of the Grand Duke.
 The two were married in 1994.